Heatblur-Simulations/f-4e-manual/src/systems/nav_com/flight_director_group.md

 indicates UHF bearing, and the no. 2 pointer indicates the [TACAN](tacan.md) bearing.
 If there is no [TACAN](tacan.md) signal, both pointers indicate the ADF bearing.

-With the middle position selected- [VOR](vor_ils.md)/TAC, the no. 1 pointer indicates the [VOR](vor_ils.md) bearing, the no. 2 pointer indicates the [TACAN](tacan.md) bearing, and the range indicator provides distance to the [TACAN](tacan.md) station.
+With the middle position selected - [VOR](vor_ils.md)/TAC, the no. 1 pointer indicates the [VOR](vor_ils.md) bearing, the no. 2 pointer indicates the [TACAN](tacan.md) bearing, and the range indicator provides distance to the [TACAN](tacan.md) station.
 In the absence of a [TACAN](tacan.md) signal,